braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_track.md

 ## Monthly Active Users CY 24-25
 For customers who have purchased Monthly Active Users - CY 24-25, Braze manages different rate limits on its `/users/track` endpoint:
 - Hourly rate limits are set according to the expected data ingestion activity on your account, which may correspond to the number of monthly active users you have purchased, industry, seasonality, or other factors.
-- In addition to the limit on requests per hour, Braze also imposes a burst limit on the number of requests allowed per three second interval.
+- In addition to the hourly limit, Braze enforces a burst limit on the number of requests sent per three second interval.
 - Each request may batch up to 50 updates combined across attribute, event, or purchase objects.

 Current limits based on expected ingestion can be found in the dashboard under **Settings** > **APIs and Identifiers** > **API limits**.
 We may modify rate limits to protect system stability or allow for increased data throughput on your account.
 Please contact Braze Support or your customer success manager for questions or concerns regarding hourly or per-second request limit and the needs of your business.